juandsierra82/mvp-vs-mvc/README.md

 Take a look at `src/models.js` and answer the following questions:

 1. How many Model methods emit a change event?
+3
 2. How many emit no change event?
 Why wouldn't they?
+1, because it doesn't change the peeps array
-3. Why do you think this Model wants to keep the `peeps` data encapsulated?
+3. Why do you think this Model wants to keep the `peeps` data encapsulated? so that nothing else can modify it

 ## MVPresenter Questions

 Take a look at `src/m-v-presenter.js` and answer the following questions:

 1. How many View events does Presenter listen for?
+2
 2. How many Model events does Presenter listen for?
+1
 3. Where does everything start?
-In other words, where does the View actually get put on the page?
+In other words, where does the View actually get put on the page? the mount function
-4. What are the responsibilities of the Presenter?
+4. What are the responsibilities of the Presenter? listen for click events and tells model to change itself
-5. What are the responsibilities of the View?
+5. What are the responsibilities of the View? to append html on the page

 ## MVController Questions

 Take a look at `src/m-v-controller.js` and answer the following questions:

 1. How many controller actions are defined?
+1
 2. How many controller actions does the View bind to itself?
 Where?
+1, on line 26
 3. How many Model manipulations does the View do on View events?
 Where?
+1, on line 40
 4. Where does everything start?
-In other words, where does the View actually get put on the page?
+In other words, where does the View actually get put on the page? the render function, line 51
-5. What are the responsibilities of the Controller?
+5. What are the responsibilities of the Controller? rotate the roster
-6. What are the responsibilities of the View?
+6. What are the responsibilities of the View? removes people from roster

 ## Software Design Questions

-1. Why is it "bad practice" for a model to directly update the view?
+1. Why is it "bad practice" for a model to directly update the view? makes code less orgnaized, difficult to read and debug
-2. What are some benefits for forcing the model to know nothing about the view?
+2. What are some benefits for forcing the model to know nothing about the view? it can't accidently change the view and the view can't accidently change the model's data

 ## Exercise